petertamai/pdf2markpy/README.md

 - Convert PDF from URL to Markdown text
 - Batch convert multiple PDFs and combine them into a single Markdown document
+- Truncate output to a specific number of words (customizable)
 - Clean, simple API designed for easy integration
 - Docker support for easy deployment
 - Designed to be reliable and maintainable